RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Disable desktop composition (requires restart)** _(Unix only)_

-The window manager desktop composition can adversely affect the framerate of ES-DE, especially on weaker graphic cards and when running in 4K resolution.
+The window manager desktop composition can adversely affect the framerate of ES-DE, especially on weaker graphic cards and when running at higher resolution.
 As such the desktop compositor is disabled by default, although the window manager has to be configured to allow applications to do this for the option to have any effect.
 Note that this setting can cause problems with some graphic drivers (notably the Nvidia proprietary drivers) so if you see strange flickering and similar after quitting ES-DE, then disable the setting.
 In case of such issues, make sure that the emulator is also not blocking the composition (e.g. RetroArch has a corresponding option).

 **Display GPU statistics overlay**

 Displays the framerate and VRAM statistics as an overlay.
-You normally never need to use this unless you're debugging a performance problem or similar. **Note:** As of ES-DE version 1.0 the VRAM usage statistics is not accurate.
+You normally never need to use this unless you're debugging a performance problem or similar. **Note:** As of ES-DE v1.1 the VRAM usage statistics is not accurate.
 This will be addressed in a future version.

 **Enable menu in kid mode**

 Enabling or disabling the menu when the UI mode is set to Kid.
-Mostly intended for testing purposes as it's normally not recommended to enable the menu in this restricted mode.
+Mostly intended for testing purposes as it's not recommended to enable the menu in this restricted mode.

 **Show quit menu (reboot and power off entries)** _(Unix and Windows only)_

 With this setting enabled, there is a Quit menu shown as the last entry on the main menu which provides options to quit ES-DE, to reboot the computer or to power off the computer.
-With this setting disabled, there will simply be an entry shown to quit the application instead of the complete quit menu.
+With this setting disabled, there will simply be an entry to quit the application instead of the complete quit menu.

 ### Quit